rajofearth/rajofearth/README.md

 I'm a passionate CS Student with a strong foundation in web development and database management.
 My expertise includes:

-* 🚀 Building modern web applications with React.js and Vite
+* 🚀 Building modern web applications
-* 📊 Database design and management using SQL
+* 📊 Database design and management
 * 📝 Documentation and content creation with Markdown
 * 🐚 Automation and scripting with shell scripts
 * 🌱 Continuously learning and exploring new technologies in Web Development, App Development, and AI